ChrisonSimtian/Scrutor.Extensions.HttpClient/README.md

 # Scrutor.Extensions.HttpClient
-A solution for https://github.com/khellang/Scrutor/issues/180 backed into a Nuget Package
+A solution for https://github.com/khellang/Scrutor/issues/180 baked into a Nuget Package

 ## Usage